 Do you think that the goal-setting component of the performance appraisal process is a large part of why performance appraisals don't work?
 Many people think that the goal-setting portion of the performance appraisal system interferes with the effectiveness of the overall process.

-People set too many goals, and they micromanage the how of accomplishing the goals when in reality, an employee should have broad, thoughtful goals that zero in on the most important requirements the organization needs from their position.
+People set too many goals, and they micromanage the "how" of accomplishing the goals when an employee should have broad, thoughtful goals that zero in on the most important requirements the organization needs from their position.

-In one organization, the employees had written goals that took up 2-3 pages when printed on paper.
+In one organization, the employees had written goals that took up two to three pages when printed on paper.
 Just reading the goals plus the manager's recommended steps on how to accomplish the goals was a challenge.
 No person can clearly understand their responsibilities and identify the most important aspects of their job when they are facing pages and pages of goals.

 Too Many Performance Appraisal Goals

-If an employee has more than four to six goals, the organization’s expectations are too high and may be a sign the manager is micromanaging the how and the steps involved in accomplishing the broader goals.
+If an employee has more than four to six goals, the organization’s expectations are too high and may be a sign the manager is micromanaging the steps involved in accomplishing the broader goals.

 With too many goals that the employee can't see reaching, discouragement and distrust for the company's direction will set in.
 The employee will also feel that he is missing out on the needed clear direction, which is recognized regularly as one of the worst characteristics of managers who are identified as bad bosses.

-Or, if he is told that all of those goals are important and he must achieve them all, he will have no sense of his real priorities.
+If an employee is told that all of those goals are important and he must achieve them all, he will have no sense of his real priorities.
 This leads to the feeling that he is not actually performing effectively in his role.
 This lowers an employee's feelings of adequacy and self-worth.
-(In the ideal organization, delegation and goal setting and accomplishments should raise an employee's self-esteem and sense of self-worth.)
+In the ideal organization, delegation, goal-setting, and accomplishments should raise an employee's self-esteem and sense of self-worth.